exelearning/exeviewer/README.md

 When you load content from a URL, a "Share" button appears in the top bar.
 Click it to get a direct link that anyone can use to view the content through eXeViewer.

-**This solves a common problem**: many eXeLearning users create content but don't know how to publish it.
+**This solves a common problem**: many eXeLearning users create content but don’t have a place to publish it.
 With eXeViewer:

 1. Upload your `.zip` or `.elpx` file to a cloud service (Nextcloud, ownCloud, Google Drive, or any file hosting)
 2. Generate a share link from your cloud service